awkward-py/C-documentation/README.md

 ### 11. **Dynamic Memory Allocation**

+Dynamic Memory Allocation in C refers to the process of allocating memory during the program's runtime, allowing the program to manage memory resources more flexibly.
+Instead of static allocation at compile time, dynamic memory allocation provides the ability to allocate and deallocate memory dynamically as needed.

+1. **Dynamic Allocation:** Memory is allocated at runtime using functions like `malloc`, `calloc`, or `realloc`.
+2. **Flexibility:** Enables efficient memory utilization and adaptation to varying program requirements.
+3. **No Fixed Size:** Unlike static memory allocation, the size of dynamically allocated memory need not be known at compile time.
+4. **Heap Memory:** Dynamically allocated memory is typically allocated on the heap, providing more flexibility than the stack.
+5. **Memory Leak Risk:** Care must be taken to deallocate memory properly to avoid memory leaks.
+6. **Functions:** Common functions include `malloc` (allocate memory), `free` (deallocate memory), and `realloc` (resize allocated memory).
+7. **Pointer Usage:** Dynamically allocated memory is accessed through pointers, requiring careful pointer management.
+8. **Efficient Memory Use:** Useful for structures with varying sizes or when the size is determined during program execution.

 #### malloc, calloc, realloc, free
 ```c
 int *arr = (int *)malloc(5 * sizeof(int)); // Allocate memory for an integer array